PencilTester-01/VulnHubBoxes/LazyAdminWriteUp/ReadMe.md

 ### dirb
 - `dirb http://10.0.0.144:80/ /home/doxg/Downloads/wordlist/dirb-kali-master/wordlists/common.txt`

- The dirb scan found many directories to investigate, but the output was pretty large so I will just provide a sample below, you can also run the command yourself to see.
+ The scan found many directories, but the output was pretty large so here is a sample below, you can also run the command yourself to see the full output.

 ```
  Scanning URL: http://10.0.0.144:80/ ----